solidityaudit/solidityauditrepo/_posts/2021-11-13-auditing-smart-contracts.md

 From the simple static analysis we can gather that we should probably use an older version of Solidity, one that is perhaps more stable like 0.7.6.
 This might answer a question I had earlier about why you often seen older versions of solidity in the wild, it' because they're battle tested and thus more trustworthy.

 Another problem we see is we forgot to add the eternal declaration to our decrement and increment functions.
 This saves us some gas because these functions are never called by our contract.

-## Reference lists

-## What types of audits exist?
+It also links us to some Slither documentation we can read to learn more about this result.